boasiHQ/interactive-inputs/README.md

 When using this action, here are a few key points to note:

 - To enable the external notifications, you will need to set the `notifier-slack-enabled` or `notifier-discord-enabled` property to `true` in the `with` object.
 Follow the [**Creating a Slack integration**](#creating-a-slack-integration) or [**Creating a Discord integration**](#creating-a-discord-integration) sections above for more information.
+  - To send a message to a thread, you will need to set the `notifier-slack-thread-ts` or `notifier-discord-thread-id` property to the thread timestamp or thread ID, respectively.
 - The portal will display fields in the order defined in the `fields` array.
 - The `label` property is used to identify the input field and its corresponding output.
 For example, the `label` property in the `fields` array for **Continue to roll out?** is `continue-roll-out`.
 This means that the output will be stored in a variable called `continue-roll-out`, which can be accessed using the syntax `${{ steps.interactive-inputs.outputs.continue-roll-out }}`.
 - The env `ngrok-authtoken` input is used to open the Ngrok tunnel, which is used to give access to your runner-hosted portal.
 It is needed to be set in the workflow file.